-Home Discover Australia The Great Ocean Road in 3 days
+Home Discover Australia Exploring the Great Ocean Road in 3 Days: An Unforgettable Journey

 0

 The Great Ocean Road is one of the top trips to take when you are in Australia and it’s easy to see why.
 Miles upon miles of beautiful coastline stretches down from Melbourne all the way to Adelaide, though most people pick the most popular stretch of road to take.
 You can pick and choose how much you want to do which is great.
-We chose to do the three-day route which is a perfect time length for the trip.
-You still see lots but you’re not cramming in everything too tightly.
-Of course, you could spend anything up to two or three weeks on the coast, but there are only so many beaches you can see in a row and still appreciate the beauty of them.
+From the surf breaks of Torquay to the historic shipwrecks near Port Campbell and the ancient rainforests of the Otways, this iconic route is a mosaic of stunning landscapes, wildlife, and outdoor adventures.
+If you have three days to explore the Great Ocean Road, here’s how to make the most of this unforgettable journey.

 Then drive on to Apollo Bay which is the destination for your first night.
 The scenery is stunning and the road winds its way down south hugging the coast so you’re never short on beautiful landscapes to admire on the way.
 Apollo Bay is one of the main spots to stop at and one of the bigger towns on the route.
-The town is actually pretty small and more of a stopover for families.
-Nonetheless you will be able to have dinner there and set out to find a local bar.
+The town is actually quite small nonetheless you will be able to have dinner there and set out to find a local bar.

 At this point it might be good to interject with a note on accommodation.
 If you are travelling with limited funds remember that it’s illegal to sleep overnight in cars!
 There are approximately 140 hotels in town, from budget ones at 30$ to more luxury ones at 250$ per night.